vibhansa-msft/smriti/README.md

 The Close() method ensures all background goroutines are stopped and all mmap'd memory is properly munmap'd to prevent memory leaks.

+#### Reserved pool:

+Smriti also support creation of a reserved pool.
+While creating the new instance you can define the reserved pool percentage and use AllocateReserved() api to get a buffer from this pool.
+This pool will be deallocated only on Close().
+User can set any number between 0 to 49 as reserved pool percentage where 0 means no reserved pool required.

+#### Multiple Smriti instance with SmritiPatal

+Use SmritiPatal if you wish to create a pool of blocks with different sizes.

 GC Avoidance: By storing the []byte slices returned by mmap in the allMappedBlocks map (keyed by their underlying memory address), the Go runtime maintains a reference to these slices, preventing their headers from being garbage collected while the mmap'd memory is still active.
 This allows explicit munmap calls when blocks are deallocated.